Ermi1223/Ermi1223/README.md

 ---

-## About Me
+### 💫 About Me

 I am a dedicated Software Engineer with expertise in **Machine Learning**, **Artificial Intelligence**, and developing **scalable backend systems** using Python and Django.
 I focus on delivering data-driven solutions that solve real-world problems while ensuring performance and security.

-- Continuous learner with a strong interest in advanced ML algorithms and system architecture
+- 🌱 Lifelong learner constantly exploring new ML algorithms
-- Currently exploring the integration of AI and blockchain technologies
+- 👀 Currently focused on integrating AI with real-world applications
-- Open to collaborations and innovative projects that challenge my skills
+- 🤝 Open to collaborations and exciting projects that challenge me
-- Detail-oriented and committed to writing clean, efficient code
+- 🌙 Night owl coder — sometimes late responses, but always thorough!

 ---

-## Technical Skills
+### 💻 Tech Stack

 **Languages:** Python | JavaScript | Java
 **Frameworks & Libraries:** Django | Flask | TensorFlow | Scikit-learn